alexiiion/teach-geometric-optimization/README.md

 * Windows: open the `*.sln` file, which opens Visual Studio.
 There, set the configuration to `RelWithDebInfo`.
 Right click on the `GeometricOptimization` project in the Solution Explorere and select `Set as Startup Project`.

 * MacOS: execute in Xcode or in terminal.

+This is the result of a successful compilation:

 <img src="./_instructions/result.PNG" width="500"/>